Sibling rivalry: Other psychological approaches

 Alfred Adler saw siblings as "striving for significance" within the family and felt that birth order was an important aspect of personality development.
 In fact, psychologists and researchers today endorse the influence of birth order, as well as age and gender constellations, on sibling relationships.
 However, parents are seen as capable of having an important influence on whether they are competitive or not.

 David Levy introduced the term "sibling rivalry" in 1941, claiming that for an older sibling "the aggressive response to the new baby is so typical that it is safe to say it is a common feature of family life."
-Researchers today generally endorse this view, noting that parents can ameliorate this response by being vigilant to favoritism and by taking appropriate preventative steps.
-In fact, the ideal time to lay the groundwork for a lifetime of supportive relationships between siblings is during the months prior to the new baby's arrival.
+Researchers generally endorse this view, noting that parents can ameliorate this response by taking appropriate preventative steps and avoiding favoritism.
+The ideal time to lay the groundwork for a lifetime of supportive relationships between siblings is during the months prior to the new baby's arrival.